 Item 14.
-Principal Accounting Fees and Services.
+Principal Accountant Fees and Services.

 The Trust does not have an audit committee.
 Any pre-approval and approval of all services performed by the principal auditor or any other professional service firms and related fees are granted by the Trustee.
-During the years ended December 31, 2018, 2017 and 2016, Ernst & Young, LLP served as the Trust's independent registered public accounting firm.
-The Trustee also has appointed Ernst & Young, LLP as the independent registered public accounting firm to audit the Trust's financial statements for the fiscal year ending December 31, 2018.
+The Trustee has appointed Weaver and Tidwell, LLP as the independent registered public accounting firm to audit the Trust's financial statements for the fiscal year ending December 31, 2024.
+During the years ended December 31, 2023 and 2022, Weaver and Tidwell, LLP served as the Trust's independent registered public accounting firm.

-The following table presents the aggregate fees billed to the Trust for the years ended December 31, 2018, 2017 and 2016 by Ernst & Young, LLP:
+The following table presents the aggregate fees paid by the Trust for the years ended December 31, 2023 and 2022 by Weaver and Tidwell, LLP:

-2018 2017 2016
+2023 2022

-Audit fees(1) \$ 412,883 \$ 181,367 \$ 137,516
+Audit fees (1) \$ 71,535 \$ 98,365

 Audit-related fees

 Tax fees

 All other fees

-Total fees \$ 412,883 \$ 181,367 \$ 137,516
+Total fees \$ 71,535 \$ 98,365

-(1) Fees billed for professional services rendered for the integrated audit of the Trust's financial statements and reviews of the financial statements included in the Trust's quarterly reports.
+(1) Fees billed for professional services rendered for the audit of the Trust's financial statements and reviews of the financial statements included in the Trust's quarterly reports and annual financial statements.